 A content audit can take a few days for a small website to a couple of months for a big website.
 It really depends on the scope of work.

 What do you learn from a content audit?
 A lot!
 It is all about paying attention to detail for the best customer experience.
-An increased ROI and conversion rate comes with constant learning and analysis.
+An increased ROI and conversion rate come with constant learning and analysis.
 Give us a content audit example that you found interesting.

 You could also do our short online courses to expand your knowledge in specific areas of digital marketing.